-The amount you should pay depends on the notary.
-It typically ranges from PHP 150 to PHP 500.
+The amount you should pay for the affidavit depends on the notary.
+It typically ranges from ₱150 to ₱500.
 It's best to ask about the notarial fee as soon as you step into the office.

-Print a copy of your filled out affidavit for car insurance claim, which you'll bring to a law office to have it notarized.
-Don't sign the document just yet—you will sign it only in the presence of a notary public.
+Prefer to make your own affidavit instead of relying on the notary public's template?
+You can download, fill out, and print a copy of your affidavit of car insurance claim, which you'll bring to a law office to have it notarized.
+Don't sign the document just yet—you'll sign it only in the presence of a notary public.